-- (a) if an employee has a town allotment and is building a house thereon, he shall vacate the Government quarter on completion of his own house; - (b) an employee who has a house in Tongatapu shall not be entitled to Government housing unless he is required to live within the vicinity of his place of employment for performing duties outside the normal office hours, and his own house is too far away from his place of employment. - (c) An employee shall vacate the Government quarter within one (1) month from the effective date of their resignation from the service, retirement, dismissal, or termination of appointment. - (d) On Vava'u and Ha'apai the responsibility for allocation of Government quarters shall be with the Governor and elsewhere with the Government representative.
+- (b) an employee who has a house in Tongatapu shall not be entitled to Government housing unless he is required to live within the vicinity of his place of employment for performing duties outside the normal office hours, and his own house is too far away from his place of employment. - (c) An employee shall vacate the Government quarter within one (1) month from the effective date of their resignation from the service, retirement, dismissal, or termination of appointment. - (d) On Vava'u and Ha'apai the responsibility for allocation of Government quarters shall be with the Governor and elsewhere with the Government representative.